Kyoto Hidden Gems You Won't Want to Miss | The Invisible Tourist

 Nanzen-ji's working aqueduct

-Hiding in plain sight: Shimbashi (Shirakawa Minami-dori)
+BONUS Hiding in plain sight: Shimbashi (Shirakawa Minami-dori)

-This lovely Gion ぎおん street is a Kyoto hidden gem for a different reason: because it’s actually hiding in plain sight in the Southern Higashiyama neighbourhood.
-You’re likely to recognise this street if you’ve seen the movie “Memoirs of a geisha”.
+While this is certainly not Kyoto off the beaten track, this lovely Gion ぎおん street is a Kyoto hidden gem for a different reason: because it’s actually hiding in plain sight in the Southern Higashiyama neighbourhood.
+You’re likely to recognise this street if you’ve seen the movie Memoirs of a Geisha.

 Kyoto hidden gems such as Shimbashi-dori can sometimes be hiding in plain sight!

-Concluding these incredible Kyoto Hidden Gems
+Concluding these incredible hidden gems in Kyoto

 There you have my incredible Kyoto hidden gems!
-While there are many dotted around the outskirts of Kyoto, you also don’t have to venture too far from the city centre to find some.
+While there are many dotted around the outskirts of hidden Kyoto, you also don’t have to venture too far from the city centre to find some.
 Which one was your favourite?
 Let me know which ones you plan on visiting in the comments below 🙂

 Until next time,